Articles 784 out of 4925 | Showing 1 records/page

-There wasn’t ‘a dry eye’ at Maples Day Nursery in Winchester as staff said goodbye to their graduating class with a cap and gown ceremony and barbeque party for 130 guests.
+There wasn’t ‘a dry eye’ at Greengables Day Nursery in Sandhurst as staff said goodbye to their graduating class with a ceremony and party.

 “Everything we do here is focused on sending happy, confident and fully prepared children into mainstream schooling.
 We are celebrating that today but saying goodbye to children we have looked after since they were babies is very difficult,” she said.